goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

   - zope.testing_ and zope.testbrowser_ offer unit and functional testing
     frameworks

-  - zope.pagetemplate_ is an XHTML-compliant templating language
+  - zope.pagetemplate_ is an xhtml-compliant templating language

   - zope.schema_ and zope.formlib_ provide a schema engine and
     automatic form generation machinery